Premises Used for Child Prostitution

 - that the person used all due diligence to prevent the child from participating in the act.

 Examples of Premises used for Child Prostitution include:

-To convict you of Premises used for Child Prostitution the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict a person of Premises used for Child Prostitution the prosecution must prove each of the following matters beyond a reasonable doubt: